ganesh292/ganesh292-gmail.com/README.md

-# ganesh292-gmail.com
+# COVID India Cases Live Tracker
-COVID19 India Chatbot
+Chatbot to get realtime information on cases.
+Thanks to COVID19INDIA for the data source!